This page describe How to easily deploy the latest version of Cytomine (for installation procedure of V1.0 (January 2016), see this page)

 If you want to analyze more deeply an issue, depending on your problem (e.g. issue with image viewing), you can enter into the corresponding Docker container (e.g. ims) using the docker enter command and analyze log files.

-First, install once the docker enter tool using:
+First, install once the docker enter tool using (or use the docker exec command):

 Then enter into the corresponding docker (e.g. image server) and analyze the log: